turgu1/maison/Readme.md

 * BearSSL
 * ArduinoJSON

+The PubSubClient library used is a modified version from the originator that adds the capability for message size greather than 64k.
+This is required to sustain OTA over MQTT.

 The following options **shall** be added to the `plarformio.ini` file of your application to integrate the framework:

 ```